DavidVentura/blog/blog/raw/kube/POST.md

 ---
+date: 2024-07-13
 incomplete: yes
-title: A skeptic's first contact with kubernetes
+title: A skeptic's first contact with Kubernetes
+tags: kubernetes
+description:
+slug: first-contact-with-k8s
 ---

 I've been working on systems administration/engineering/infrastructure development for many years and somehow I've not had to interact with kubernetes in any way.

 I think this is lucky, as I've held a pretty low opinion of kubernetes all this time, without really having a solid basis for that.

 It's mostly an opinion formed in a reactionary way to "a new way of doing things" and "unnecessary complexity".
 I've found myself with some free time lately and decided to learn more about kubernetes, to see what all of this is about, and hopefully learn new concepts for infra mgmt.